top of page

 3. Stone Settings

 In fine jewellery, gemstones should be securely and beautifully set.
-Bezel, claw, or pavé - no matter the setting, it should protect the stone while showing it off.
+Bezel, claw, or pavé — no matter the setting, it should protect the stone while showcasing it.

 What to check: Gaps between the stone and the setting, wobbly stones, or misaligned claws are red flags.
 A stone that feels loose is more likely to fall out.